osanj/osanj.github.io/content/post/mrz-checksum-failure-analysis/index.md

 ![Scene](data/p_bad_match_zoom.svg)

-This confirms the initial intuiton that undetected flips are quite rare, especially for a good OCR engine with $$p_{char} \geq 0.95$$.
+This confirms the initial intuiton that undetected flips are quite rare, especially for a good OCR engine with $p_{char} \geq 0.95$.
 Also within the MRZ there are multiple checksums and usually one that spans multiple data fields which further decreases the probability of undetected flips.